RAC Teen Justice Fellowship

-Our RAC teen justice fellowship programs are learning intensives in community organizing, designed to equip our youth leaders with the skills to create change in their home communities.
+Our RAC Teen Justice Fellowship program is a learning-intensive designed to equip our youth leaders with the skills to create change in their community.
 Through our fellowships, high schoolers connect with other social justice leaders from across the country and learn lifelong skills applicable to any issue they are passionate about.
 Our fellowships value experiential learning, moving beyond theory and Zoom training into action.
 Each fellowship culminates in teens designing and implementing a project in their home communities.

 Our fellows are the leaders of our movement's social justice work today.
 They don't have to wait until they can vote, or until they are "grown-up" to make a difference - they can take action now.
 Our youth leaders finish the fellowships empowered and prepared to lead their peers in justice work.
 They also have an incredible story to tell on college applications about their leadership.

-In Fall 2024, we will focus on learning about mental health and how it is connected to every other social justice issue.
-The fellowship is the perfect next step after L'Taken or a summer at camp (though they're not necessary prerequisites).
+The Justice Fellowship is the perfect next step after L'Taken or a summer at camp (though they're not necessary prerequisites).
 We also have created a toolkit that anyone can use to promote the fellowship!

 WHO SHOULD APPLY TO BE A FELLOW?